carlosnavarroc/carlosnavarroc.github.io/_pages/about.md

 ## Contact

-Feel free to reach out to me for collaboration or inquiries.
+Please feel free to contact me for collaboration or questions.
 You can contact me via [email](mailto:carlosnavarroc@uchile.cl) or [twitter](https://twitter.com/CarlosFNavarroC).